-As federal money pours in, some jobless Washingtonians brace for months-long waits for benefits
+As federal money pours in, some jobless Washingtonians brace for monthslong waits for benefits

 The number of claimants who haven’t been paid and have waited three weeks or longer for the ESD to resolve a claims issue is around 9,400, Demerice said.
 Another 61,000 or so Washingtonians have been ruled ineligible for benefits by the ESD and have appealed the decision, according to the ESD and the state Office of Administrative Appeals (OAH).
 That compares to the roughly 314,000 Washingtonians who are receiving benefits.

-The number of delayed or appealed claims is considerably smaller than during the first months of the pandemic, but far more than normal times.
+The number of delayed or appealed claims is considerably smaller than during the first months of the pandemic, but far more than what is typical.

 The delays and backlogs come amid generally encouraging economic news.

-The reopening of the state economy continues apace as COVID-19 cases fall and vaccinations rise.
+The reopening of the state economy continues apace as coronavirus cases fall and vaccinations rise.

 Steadily fewer Washingtonians are filing for unemployment.
 Last week, 11,760 new, or “initial,” claims, were filed, a 9.2% decrease from the previous week, ESD reported Thursday.
 It was the eighth weekly decline in the last nine weeks.